Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in open branching clusters at the top of the plant.
-Individual flowers are about 1 inch across with 15 to 30 light blue to purple petals (ray flowers) and yellow center disc flowers that turn reddish with maturity.
+Open branching clusters at the top of the plant and arising from upper leaf axils, the branches stiff and usually ascending.
+Flowers are about 1 inch across with 15 to 30 petals (ray flowers) and yellow center disc flowers that turn reddish with age.
+Ray color is light to medium blue or purplish, rarely white.

 Fruit: